simulatedScience/Twisty_Puzzle_Program/doc/smarter_ai.md

 3. ... of low order.
 We want them to both include a small number of turns and have a low order.
 Usual orders are 2, 3, 4 and 6, as these often represent simple cycles of just a few pieces.

 The exact numbers will need to be tested to see which yield the best results.
 This depends on the puzzle.
-For example on  a gear cube, some useful algorithms affect 8 pieces, which would be almost useless on a 2x2 rubiks cube that only has 8 pieces.
+For example on  a gear cube, some useful algorithms affect at least 8 pieces, which would almost always be useless on a 2x2 rubiks cube that only has 8 pieces.

 ### 2. evaluate algorithms with RLHF
 The requirements for algorithms in 2. are quite subjective and difficult to quantify and generalize.
 Solution idea: